seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 *Exeunt*

 ### SCENE II.
 The same.
-Pandarus’ orchard.
+Pandarus' orchard.

-*Enter PANDARUS and Troilus ’s Boy, meeting*
+*Enter PANDARUS and Troilus 's Boy, meeting*

 **PANDARUS**
-How now! where’s thy master? at my cousin
+How now! where's thy master? at my cousin
-Cressida’s?
+Cressida's?

 **Boy**
 No, sir; he stays for you to conduct him thither.